lepchenkov/ML-Production-Hosting-Notes/README.md

 # Notes on ML Hosting and Deployment
 A collection of notebooks and notes that cover putting the ML solution into the cloud.
 Options range from the simple quasi-deployment (like using ngrok), to simple deployment (Heroku), to proven and cool (Docker).
 Serverless is covered slightly.
 There is also a section that covers (a little bit) in-database learning.

+For real-world applications the most promising approach from by standpoint is the one offered by Max Halford.